4 minute read

 This entails streaming time-sensitive data.

-Real-time data ingestion plays a significant role in instances where there’s a requirement of extracting, processing, and loading your data to provide insights that impact the strategy and product.
+Real-time data ingestion plays a significant role in instances where extracting, processing, and loading data is required to provide insights that impact the strategy and product.

-For instance, data from power grids need to be extracted, processed, analysed, and loaded in real-time to prevent transmission errors and power outages.
+For instance, data from power grids needs to be extracted, processed, analysed, and loaded in real time to prevent transmission errors and power outages.

 3. Lambda-based data ingestion